eranders0725/HMMs-for-Gene-Prediction/README.md

-This code is used to find a Hidden Markov Model (HMM) based on a given multiple sequence alignment.
+This code implements a Hidden Markov Model (HMM) class and a way to construct them from scratch.
+It finds an HMM from a multiple sequence alignment

 **v1: November 2nd, 2025**